jdpanderson/rhom/README.md

 Promises
 ========

 All the getters on the base object should return promises.
-Not currently recommended, as some of the periphery modules don't use them yet.

 ```javascript
 Cls.get('foo').then(function(obj) {